sujalvk888/Docscope-AI/README.md

 ## 🛡️ Anti-Hallucination AI

-One of DocScope AI's core strengths is its strict grounding strategy.
+One of Infidocs AI's core strengths is its strict grounding strategy.

 The AI: